So, the term, interference or non-interference engine, makes a big difference, if you ever have a timing problem.

-If you ever have a broken timing belt or chain; the cost of repairs for a interference or non-interference engine, are not the same.
+And, if you ever have a broken timing belt or chain !!
+The cost of repairs for a interference or non-interference engine, is definitely not the same.

-So, timing belt or chain replacement, is more important than you think.
+That’s why, timing belt or chain replacement, is more important than you think.
+But, the maintenance, for a interference or non-interference engine, is totally different.

 The timing belt or chain must turn the crankshaft, exactly two revolutions for every one revolution of the camshaft.